 The Company's Bylaws provide that the number of directors shall be determined from time to time by the Board, but may not be less than five nor more than seventeen.
-Currently, the Board has fixed the number of directors at eight.
+Currently, the Board consists of eight members.
+Mr. C.H.
+Chen will not be standing for reelection at the Meeting and, accordingly the Board has reduced the number of directors to seven as of the commencement of the Meeting.
 The Company's Bylaws further provide for the election of each director at each annual meeting of stockholders.